 Is the secret to human intelligence lurking in our guts?
 Recent studies suggest that it might.
 Together, your genes and the genes of your microbes make up the “hologenome,” a single entity that is molded and shaped by our environment.
-Read on to learn how microbes impact our evolutionary fitness and how they may have made our species what it is today.
+Read on to learn how the gut microbiome impacts our evolutionary fitness and how it may have made our species what it is today.

 We can learn a lot from looking at paleontological evidence and studying the few remaining traditional hunter-gatherer cultures on Earth.
 From an ancestral or evolutionary perspective, it is increasingly clear that many modern chronic diseases are a result of a mismatch between our innate biology and our modern environment.

 When we think about our biology and human evolution, though, we’re typically thinking about our genes, which carry our heritable genetic information.
 But what about the 99 percent of the genes associated with your body that are not even human?
 That’s right—while each human carries about 23,000 protein-encoding genes (1), the microbes living on and in your body have an estimated 9 million different genes (2).
 And these genes may be key players in determining the evolutionary trajectory of the host.

 Before we go any further, though, let’s review a few basics of evolution.

 Every living organism has a genetic blueprint in the form of DNA.
 All of our physical characteristics are encoded by this DNA (and how it is expressed).
 When organisms pass on their genes in the form of DNA to the next generation, they are copied very precisely.
 On occasion, however, there will be a small change, or mutation, in the genetic code.
 These small changes ultimately produce genetic variation in a population of organisms.
 Sexual reproduction also provides a great deal of variation, with offspring receiving a mix of genes from both parents.